extendr/rextendr/cran-comments.md

+## Remarks on the previous version

+`rextendr` version `0.4.0` was submitted to CRAN but failed to pass some checks due to a complex testing suite, which is designed to support development process via GitHub Actions CI.
+We adjusted our tests to ensure that the package is CRAN-compliant.

 ## revdepcheck results

 We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.